ianto-cannon/clean-clipboard/README.md

 cleaned=$(echo "$text" | sed -E 's/[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,}/[email removed]/g')
 ```

-## Alternative Installation: Add to Your Shell
+## Alternative anstallation: add to your shell

-Instead of installing the script as a standalone command, you can add the functionality directly to your shell configuration file (`~/.bashrc` or `~/.zshrc`) as a function.
+Instead of installing the script as an executable file, you can add the functionality directly to your shell configuration file (`~/.bashrc` or `~/.zshrc`) as a function.

-### macOS Example
+### macOS example

 Add the following line to your `~/.zshrc` or `~/.bashrc`: